 - Safety planning including temporary or permanent relocation or other actions to increase the safety of the victim;

 - Legal or other assistance.

-- To request a leave, an employee must submit a completed VESSA Leave Request Form and related documents to the employee's supervisor, the department's Human Resources Partner (HRP), or the Benefits Analyst - Leave Administration (firstname.lastname@example.org).
+- To request a leave, an employee must submit a completed VESSA Leave Request Form and related documents to the employee's supervisor, the department's Human Resources Partner (HRP), or HR Leave Administration (email@example.com).
 Employees should submit the request at least 48 hours prior to the need for leave.
 If an employee cannot provide advance notice, the employee must submit the request as soon as feasible under the circumstances.

 - In addition to the completed request form, an employee must submit the following documentation to Leave Administration:

 - Documentation from a victim services organization, attorney, health care provider, or other professional from whom assistance has been sought;